 Variety: Emek, Shani and Acco

-The Emek variety which is the earliest with a small, soft-textured seed and a touch of sourness
+Emek (August-September): with a small, soft-textured seed and a touch of sourness

-The Shani variety which has ruby red seeds with an excellent taste and a balance between sugar and sourness
+Shani (August-September): which has ruby red seeds with an excellent taste and a balance between sugar and sourness

-The Acco variety which is the later and sweeter of the three varieties, with an intense red aril colour
+Acco (September): the latest and sweetest of the four varieties, with an intense red aril colour